cecileRx/cecileRx.github.io/_posts/2020-08-25-customize-devise-message.markdown

 ```
 flash[:notice] = "Hello there, #{resource.username}!
 Glad to welcome you here!"
 ```
-But I do want to use I18n gem soon, so I prefer to pass the username variable to the set_flash_message method and then modify the **devise.en.yml** file that holds all the flash messages translations.
+But I do want to use I18n gem soon, so I prefer to pass the username variable to the set_flash_message method and then modify the **devise.en.yml** file that holds all the flash messages english translations.
 ````
 set_flash_message! :notice, :signed_up, :username => resource.username
 ````